yunruse/Noether/README.md

 at the head of your script.

-## Development

-Noether has infrequent development, so it has a rather small test suite and incomplete API.
-T

 ## Units

 Noether has a thorough SI-based unit system allowing for advanced unit composition and dimensional analysis.